-8 See McLeod and Social Security Appeals Tribunal [2014] AICmr 34.
+8 See McLeod and Social Security Appeals Tribunal [2014] AlCmr 34.

+- Office of National Intelligence (ONI)

+- Parliamentary Budget Office

+- Parliamentary Budget Officer.

+- 2.15 Under s 7(1A), the following parts of the Department of Defence specified in Schedule 2, Part I, Division 2 are taken not to be part of the Department of Defence or agencies in their own right for the purposes of the FOI Act:

-- Australian Geospatial-Intelligence Organisation - Defence Intelligence Organisation. - 2.15 Section 7(2AAA) of the FOI Act provides that the Parliamentary Workplace Support Service, the Parliamentary Workplace Support Service Advisory Board and the Parliamentary Workplace Support Service Consultative Committee are not prescribed authorities for the purposes of the FOI Act.
+- Australian Geospatial-Intelligence Organisation

+- Defence Intelligence Organisation.

+- 2.16 Section 7(2AAA) of the FOI Act provides that the Parliamentary Workplace Support Service, the Parliamentary Workplace Support Service Advisory Board, the Parliamentary Workplace Support Service Consultative Committee, and the Independent Parliamentary Standards Commission are not prescribed authorities for the purposes of the FOI Act.
 As a result, these entities are not subject to the FOI Act.